omarsaad98/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “That can’t be…”

 “What do you mean?”
-Ann tried to balance a pencil on her nose.
+Ann tried to balance a pencil on the tip of her nose.

-“I killed you, you are supposed to be dead”
+“I killed you, you are supposed to be dead.”
+The pencil snapped in half.

 “Oh, right”

 The scene changed.
 Ann was currently laying in a casket.
 Her family and friends were gathering around us.
 The funeral hall was filled with an uncountable amount of flower crests.
-The smell irritated my nose.
+The fragrant smell of flowers made me sick.

 “Tell me”, Ann stared at me with her brown eyes.